bbhart/bbhart.github.io/_posts/2024-08-03-Iceland-Cruise-Day-2.markdown

 <img src="/assets/20240803-lounge.jpg" width="50%">

+_(I had 2 United Club free passes expiring in a few days)_

 So we made it to Newark.

 "Luckily" we could go directly to our hotel room at the [Hyatt House Jersey City](https://www.hyatt.com/hyatt-house/en-US/lgaxj-hyatt-house-jersey-city), since we'd already paid for it for last night.
 I'll tangent here for a moment and say that, despite it being 2024, hotels still can't figure out reliable digital keys.
-I don't know why I expected that ours would work.
+I don't know why I expected ours would work.
 Also, this Hyatt's elevators are weird.
 Anyway.

 We dropped our stuff, suncreened up, and hit the 10:10am ferry from Paulus Hook, about a two minute walk from our hotel, over to Brookfield Place in lower Manhattan.